 Date:

 Dear

-Your child,(student's name) has been evaluated and has been (DOB)
+Your child,, (student's name) has been evaluated and has been (DOB)

-entation of Section 504 placement, and the provision of ibed in the Section 504 Plan attached hereto), the District
+found eligible under Section 504.
+Prior to the impleme accommodations/services under Section 504 (as describ requires your consent. ntation of Section 504 placement, and the provision of bed in the Section 504 Plan attached hereto), the District

 PARENTA L CONSENT

-☐ I give my consent for the [DISTRICT NAME] Pu plan as described in the Section 504 Plan attached revoked at any time. ¥ •
+☐ I give my consent for the [DISTRICT NAME] Pubplan as described in the Section 504 Plan attached be revoked at any time.

 Parent/Guardian Signature Date

-☐ I do not give my consent for the [DISTRICT NAN accommodations/services described in the Section
+☐ I do not give my consent for the [DISTRICT NAM accommodations/services described in the Section is

 Parent/Guardian Signature Date

 Included with this form are:

-☐ The Section 504 Plan developed at the Section 504 ☐ Your Notice of Rights Under Section 504. meeting on
+☐ The Section 504 Plan developed at the Section 504 Your Notice of Rights Under Section 504. meeting on